 Cranial Cruciate Ligament Disease (CCL)

 The TTA involves an osteotomy (or cut) in the non-weight bearing portion of the tibia, just behind the tibial tuberosity.
-The tibial tuberosity is advanced to acheive a perpendicular relationship between the tibial plateau slpe and the patellar tendon.
+The tibial tuberosity is advanced to achieve a perpendicular relationship between the tibial plateau slope and the patellar tendon.
 This relationship results in a stable joint.

 The advanced tibial tuberosity is secured using titanium implants.
 Healing takes about 12 weeks in most dogs.
 Most dogs, however, are walking on the limb the day after surgery.
 Implants do not require removal unless there are complications.
-Actual surgery pictures are available Here (warning graphic).
 If you have questions please call us at (810) 653-3988 or (810) 412-0336.